-I'm a freelance writer social distancing in the desert with my husband, son, two dogs, a kitten, and the occasional spider.
+I'm a freelance writer, blooming in the desert with my husband, son, two dogs, two cats, and the occasional spider.

 Invasion of the Ants

 Back in college, my apartment was invaded by ants—lines of them in perfect formation, like tiny soldiers, trailing along the wall near the ceiling.
 My roommate and I totally freaked out, grabbed the nearest can of bug spray, and sprayed the life out of those unsuspecting little dudes.

 Upon following the trail of carnage back to its place of origin, we discovered the ants had made a humble home inside our new houseplant, Ophelia.
-We should have predicted tragedy when we named our plant after a tragic Hamlet character.
+We should known we were doomed when we named our plant after a tragic Hamlet character.

 Assuming the bug spray had accomplished the task of mass ant extermination (and procrastinating on the whole ant-carnage cleanup thing), we decided to give Ophelia some TLC by dousing her in water.

-As soon the water hit Ophelia, a fountain of living ants (including the queen) came gushing out with the force of the mammoth fountains fronting the Bellagio Resort in Las Vegas.
+As soon as the water hit Ophelia, a fountain of living ants (including the queen) came gushing out with the force of a mammoth fountain.

 Revenge of the Bug Spray

-Typically the mother of all the other ants in a colony, the queen ant is larger than the others and (in my opinion) quite a fright-inducing sight.
-So when she came gushing out of Ophelia in all her reproductive glory, I screamed at the top of my lungs, grabbed the bug spray again, and maniacally sprayed the plant and its ant spillage until there was no more spray to be sprayed.
+Typically the mother of all the other ants in a colony, the queen ant is larger than the others and (in my opinion), intimidating at first sight.
+When she came gushing out of Ophelia in all her reproductive glory, I screamed at the top of my lungs, grabbed the bug spray again, and maniacally sprayed the plant and its ant spillage until there was no more spray to be sprayed.

-Strangely enough, Ophelia actually flourished after her pesticide bath.
+Strangely enough, Ophelia flourished after her pesticide bath.

 The ant colony was officially destroyed (and I feel horribly guilty about it to this day).

 Next Time, Grab the Windex

-Later, I learned a little tip from my friendly, longtime exterminator.
+Later, I learned a little tip from my family's friendly, longtime exterminator.
 He said that it's better to spray the invaders with Windex rather than bug spray when getting rid of ants.
 The Windex brings about the same results, and it's slightly less toxic to humans.